Writing Rules Of Thumb

 It can be purchased at Amazon here, or click or tap the graphic.
 There’s also a Kindle version for $.99.
 You can find free copies of the text everywhere, but some of the older versions are missing many good rules.
 Two of the better versions for example are here . . . and here.

 Harry Potter And The S.P.L.I.C.E.
 Of Life

-One of my favorite authors J.K.
-Rowling uses two unique tools in her writing style.
+One of my favorite authors, J.K.
+Rowling, uses two unique tools in her writing style.
 I’ll discuss her magical use of adverbs later.

-The other thing she does I love, that some editors seem to have a problem with, is the so-called “comma fault.”
+The other thing she does that I love, which some editors seem to have a problem with, is the so-called “comma fault.”
 Essentially this “rule” states: no two complete noun-verb sentences should be joined by a comma.
 The Elements Of Style expresses this as: Rule #5: “Do not join independent clauses by a comma.”

 Oddly, the basic dialog tag violates this rule: “I feel great,” George said.
 (I.e.: "I feel great."
 George said.)

 But is 'George said.' even a sentence?
 Can it be used as one?

 How about: “Who says?”
 “George said.”
 Noun-verb — so, yes, "George said." is a slightly awkward, perhaps unusual, complete sentence.